 After cutting up firewood with a chainsaw, and throwing it into the back of the old green and white Chevy, the weariness began to seep its way into my tired old body…with each block of wood.
 I was grateful to see the sun setting.
 The phrase “bone-tired” crept across my mind as I trudged back towards home on foot.

 The wind sent the brown and yellow leaves scurrying along the ground around my old sneakers.
-With each rhythmic, crunchy footstep, I came closer and closer to the clearing where I could see the outline of our small farmhouse in the distance.
+With each rhythmic, crunchy footstep, I came closer and closer to the clearing.
+I could see the outline of our small farmhouse in the distance.
 As I drew nearer, I could make out the warm glow of the kitchen lights through the window…but it wasn’t until I was just outside the door that I smelled the supper that my wife had prepared for us.

-Reminds me of a verse in the Bible: “But if we have food and clothing, with these we will be content” (1 Timothy 6:8, ESV).
+It reminds me of a verse in the Bible: “But if we have food and clothing, with these we will be content” (1 Timothy 6:8, ESV).

-Michael Temple writes from North Dakota.© 2002 - 2019, AnswersForMe.org.
+Michael Temple writes from North Dakota.© 2002 - 2022, AnswersForMe.org.
 All rights reserved.
 Click here for content usage information.